 REVIEWS – See what other clients have said about their wedding ceremonies

 There’s no trip advisor for wedding celebrants unfortunately, but you can usually see reviews from past clients on their Google business page.
-My client testimonials are dotted throughout my website too, so have a good nosey at potential celebrants’ sites for those.
+I've collected feedback from my clients together on my Reviews + Recommendations page.
+But more client testimonials are dotted throughout my website too, so have a good nosey at potential wedding celebrants’ sites for those.

 Aside from reassuring you that your wedding celebrant is as fabulous as you are hoping for, reviews also give an idea of their values and personal style.

 PERSONALITY – Find a celebrant you’ll enjoy getting to know

 You’re going to spend a fair amount of time with your wedding celebrant in the lead up to your ceremony.
 They’ll need to get to know you, your partner, and your love story in order to write your personal wedding script.

 Look out for signs that you’ll get on with potential celebrants on a personal level.
 Social media is a good starting place to spot little things you have in common.